 Give the person every opportunity to let you know what they want by offering choices and try not to anticipate what they want to say.
 If they are having difficulty explaining something, repeat back to them what you have understood so far and encourage them to continue.

 Dealing with change – Transitions

-It is hugely helpful if a person with autism knows what is happening next who with and for how long and important that you let them know if there is to be a change in their routine or in what they were expecting prior to the change actually taking place.
+Its beneficial; if a person with autism knows what is happening next and with whom and for how long.
 Establishing and following routines, using clear systems and checklists is equally important at a pace which is consistent with the person’s ability to interpret and understand the information which is being conveyed / exchanged.

 Socially if a person with autism knows what they should do in advance of a situation it helps overcome misunderstanding and builds confidence and esteem in the successes they will achieve.
 It is also useful if they have planned a way or developed a suitable strategy to leave a social situation if they become anxious.
 Importantly people with autism should be given the opportunity to learn the social rules adopted in general by society.

 It is always helpful if, as far as practicably possible if environments are managed in ways that respond to the particular sensory sensitivities and needs of the person with autism which are sufficiently conductive to allow social interaction to effectively take place in the first instance.